 Marie Earle

-In 1909, the Marie Earle Institut Anglais de Beauté was established at 279 Rue Saint-Honoré, Paris.
-The French trade magazine, ‘La Parfumerie Moderne’ (1911), writes that the name of the company was trademarked by a Madame Bernard, née Marie Bastable, so Marie Earle was created as a business name and the Mrs. and Miss Earle who ran the business were using aliases.
-However, a little digging reveals that these were not the only false names.
+The Marie Earle Institut Anglais de Beauté was established at 279 Rue Saint-Honoré, Paris in 1909.
+The name of the company was trademarked by a Madame Bernard, née Marie Bastable, so Marie Earle was a business name and the Mrs. and Miss Earle who ran the business were aliases.

 The relationship between the two Juanitas and Joseph Ebbsmith is not necessarily a case of a man marrying his lover’s daughter.
-Though cited in the divorce case, Ebbsmith may have taken on the role of ‘adulterer’ to give the older Juanita grounds for divorce and then entered into a marriage of convenience with the younger Juanita to secure her name, her ‘de Bernard’ surname having no status in law.
+Though cited in the divorce case, Ebbsmith may have taken on the role of ‘adulterer’ to give the older Juanita grounds for divorce and then entered into a marriage of convenience with the younger Juanita to secure her name as the ‘de Bernard’ surname did not have any legal standing.

-Whatever the situation, divorce and death meant that both women were unmarried in 1900 which is perhaps why they went into the beauty business.
-Two of their close relatives were doctors and it may have been through one of them that the women became ‘medical electricians’.
-Like many other women of their time their entrance into the beauty business was through electrolysis.
-They appear to have started in Bold Street, Liverpool in 1901 but mother and daughter were also operating at 30 King Street, Manchester by 1903.
+Whatever the situation, divorce and death meant that both women were unattached in 1900 which is perhaps why they went into the beauty business.
+Like many other women of the time, their entrance into the beauty business was through electrolysis.
+Two of their close relatives were doctors and it may have been via one of them that the women became ‘medical electricians’.
+They appear to have started practicing in Bold Street, Liverpool in 1901 but mother and daughter were also operating at 30 King Street, Manchester by 1903.

 In addition to their tortuous past, there may have been another reason why the two woman decided to work under an assumed name.
-The beauty trade was then widely considered a dubious business and as other members of the Bastable family were doctors and solicitors and their reputations had to be considered.
+The beauty trade was then widely considered a dubious business.
+Other members of the Bastable family were doctors and solicitors so their reputations had to be considered.
 Why Earle was chosen is unknown but perhaps it was a feminisation of Earl, the English equivalent of Comte (Count), making it an echo of Juanita’s previous attempt to be a Comtessa (Countess).

 Some records of the period list the two women as M. Earle and N. Earle.
 The M is probably for Marie (the mother), the name selected to suggest that she had come from Europe.
 The N may be for Nita (short for Juanita) the daughter.
 This was short lived and the pair soon became Mrs. Marie Earle and Miss Marie Earle.